yousefmadani/Portfolio-Optimisation/README.md

 - Images were saved locally instead of requesting them
 - Added “project-pizza.jpg” for “index.html”

-#### The page can be accesed here: https://yousefmadani.github.io/Portfolio-Optimisation/
+#### The page can be accessed here: https://yousefmadani.github.io/Portfolio-Optimisation/

-#### While the PageSpeed Insights can be accesed here: https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fyousefmadani.github.io%2FPortfolio-Optimisation%2F
+#### While the PageSpeed Insights can be accessed here: https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fyousefmadani.github.io%2FPortfolio-Optimisation%2F